joseantmazonsb/linguard/docs/source/contributing.rst

 Configuration files
 ----

 Linguard has a setup assistant and does not require you to have an existing configuration file in its working directory.
-However, it does require that your configuration file is a valid YAML file named ``linguard.yaml``.
+Nonetheless, you may use your own as long as it is valid and named ``linguard.yaml``.

 As for the UWSGI configuration, Linguard provides a sample file (``uwsgi.sample.yaml``) for you to play around with it.
 Just make sure you run UWSGI using a valid file!